 If you’re not as bothered about potentially inflicting swirls then it’s fine to skip the snow foam step and just use good wash technique throughout the rest of the process.

 But ask anyone who cares about their car’s finish, and they’ll probably say that snow foaming (or at least using some other type of pre-wash chemical) is essential.

 Snow cannons only cost around $30 and the snow foam will cost you around $0.50-1 per wash.
 So it’s not a huge investment to make to help wash your paint safely and avoid getting it polished in the future (which is much more expensive).

 If you want to see the video version of this debate, then here’s my video on the topic on the Auto Care HQ YouTube channel.

 There are good and bad snow foams on the market.
 I chose my two favourites for this test.
 However, some snow foams will not work as well.

 Typically, pH neutral snow foams have less cleaning ability.
 I prefer alkaline snow foams, such as the ones I chose for this test as they tend to be more aggressive.

 There is a common misconception that alkaline snow foams will strip wax.
 This isn’t the case.
-They may have a very marginal impact on the life of your sealant or wax, however it’s very unlikely to make a noticeable difference, unless you over-concentrate them.
+They may have a pretty marginal impact on the life of your sealant or wax, however it’s very unlikely to make a noticeable difference, unless you over-concentrate them.